simonw/s3-credentials/README.md

 - `--read-only` - generate a read-only policy
 - `--write-only` - generate a write-only policy
+- `--prefix` - policy should be restricted to keys in the bucket that start with this prefix
 - `--public-bucket` - generate a bucket policy for a public bucket

 With none of these options it defaults to a read-write policy.